Marcel von Walsleben-Schied

-Marcel Schied, after his marriage Marcel von Walsleben-Schied, (born 28 July 1983) is a German professional footballer who plays as a striker for NOFV-Oberliga Nord club MSV Pampow.
+Marcel Schied, after his marriage Marcel von Walsleben-Schied, (born 28 July 1983) is a German professional footballer who most recently played as a striker for NOFV-Oberliga Nord club MSV Pampow.

 Career

 Von Walsleben-Schied was born in Weißenfels.
 He spent three seasons in the Bundesliga with Hansa Rostock and returned to the club for a second spell from 1 July 2009 to 30 June 2019.

 In 2016 he joined Hamburg-based club TuS Dassendorf in the fifth tier.

 In December 2020 he announced his retirement from playing, having made four appearances for SV Curslack-Neuengamme.
 He unretired and started playing again in the 2021–22 season.